Adult Volunteer Opportunities

 Don't See What You're Looking For?

-Sometimes volunteers are looking for an opportunity to use their own special skills to serve the Museum and our visitors in a unique way that we haven't advertised.
+Are you searching for a way to serve the Museum and our visitors in a unique way that we haven't advertised?
 Complete this Project Proposal Form if you would like to volunteer with us, but you don't see the type of opportunity you're looking for.

 Examples of past volunteer projects include: